 Google Tables is a workflow automation tool that’s designed to make data more manageable.
 Like its spreadsheet counterpart, Google Sheets, it’s a collaborative tool that allows you to work with teams on the fly.
 From a technical aspect, it’s a spreadsheet-database hybrid that helps you accomplish tasks that are too complex for a spreadsheet to display in a visually appealing way.

 Google Tables is split into four main sections: workspaces, tables, templates, and home.
 These areas provide you with easy access to your databases and data.
 In addition, templates give you an easy foundation for any of your projects, helping you skip a lot of the startup work.
-However, Google Tables is new to the scene and still in the beta phase.
+Google launched the beta version of Tables in 2020 and has announced plans to release a fully supported version in 2022.
 With that in mind, let’s look at six additional alternatives.

 Airtable is an online organizational and collaboration tool that’s also part spreadsheet and part database.
 It allows users to create simple application-like workflows, using spreadsheets and databases as the principal entry point.